malvikasharan/APRICOT/README.md

 ###Get APRICOT software

 APRICOT is implemented in Python as a standalone and is executable on Ubuntu (and other debian-based) systems.
+The complete software package can be obtained from the GitHub repository (`$ git clone https://github.com/malvikasharan/APRICOT.git`), or can be conveniantly executed using the Docker image.

 ####APRICOT Docker image